-Cloudy vision, not to be confused with blurry vision, is when objects in the line of sight appear ‘milky’ or ‘hazy’ almost as if the viewer were looking through a thin film or unclean piece of glass.
-Cloudy vision may also dull the viewer’s perception of colors, distort image edges, and create halos surrounding lights.
+Cloudy vision is when objects appear ‘milky’ or ‘hazy.’
+It's as if the viewer were looking through a thin film or an unclean piece of glass.

 Cloudy Vision vs. Blurry Vision

 Cloudy vision and blurry vision may result from some of the same underlying eye problems, such as cataracts.
 However, they’re different conditions: